gargiroy/Coursera_Getting-CleaningData_CourseProject/README.md

 # Coursera_Getting-CleaningData_CourseProject
-1) The data for the project was obtained from the following link
+A) The data for the project was obtained from the following link

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2) The following steps were coded in the R script called run_analysis.R:
+B) The following steps were coded in the R script called run_analysis.R:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.